A35-Marvin/aws-libwebsockets/lib/secure-streams/README.md

 the inbound proxy streams, but uses secure-streams-serialize.c to serialize and deserialize the proxied SS API activity.
-The proxy clients define LWS_SS_USE_SSPC either very early in their sources before the includes, or on the compiler commandline... this causes the lws_ss_ apis to be replaced at preprocessor time with lws_sspc_ equivalents.
+The proxy clients define LWS_SS_USE_SSPC either very early in their sources before the includes, or on the compiler commandline... this causes the aws_lws_ss_ apis to be replaced at preprocessor time with aws_lws_sspc_ equivalents.
 These serialize the api action and pass it to the proxy over a Unix Domain Socket for fulfilment, the results and state changes etc are streamed over the Unix Domain Socket and presented to the application exactly the same as if it was being fulfilled locally.